Mb01/clips/README.md

 clips
 =====

-code I might need again
+I put some things I've written here, some for nostalgic reasons, some because I might want to use something again